neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/FeatureList.rst

 .. note::

-	The following list contains the key features of Neos technical wise.
-If you want to learn about the great features and experience that neos offers to editors and visitors please have look at the `Neos Website
+	The following list contains the key technical features of Neos.
+If you want to learn about the great features and experience that neos offers to editors and visitors please have a look at the `Neos Website
 	<http://www.neos.io>`_.

 ContentRepository and ContentElements
 =====================================

-The content repository is conceptual core of Neos.
-It can store arbitrary content by managing so called Nodes that can have custom properties and childNodes.
-The list of available NodeTypes is extensible and hirarchical so new NodeTypes can be created by extending the existing ones.
+The content repository is the conceptual core of Neos.
+It can store arbitrary content by managing so called Nodes that can have custom properties and ChildNodes.
+The list of available NodeTypes is extensible and hierarchical so new NodeTypes can be created by extending the existing ones.

 Neos already comes with a sophisticated list of ContentElements to cover the basic editing needs without further extension.
-The Standard ContentElements hat are implemented as NodeTypes from the Package TYPO3.Neos.NodeTypes and contain the elements Headline, Text, Image, Image with Text, 2- 3- 4-Columns, Download List, Forms and Menu.
+The Standard ContentElements are implemented as NodeTypes from the Package TYPO3.Neos.NodeTypes and contain the elements Headline, Text, Image, Image with Text, 2- 3- 4-Columns, Download List, Forms and Menu.

 The List of ContentElements is easily extensible and the demo site already contains examples for YouTube and Flickr